maprpartners/citibike/README.md

 manually using portal

-Assign service principal AKSClusterxxxx as owner for the RG just created for MapR Sandbox
+Assign service principal AKSClusterxxxx as contributor for the RG just created for MapR Sandbox, also add self as the owner of Service principal

 login to Sandbox, sudo to become root